Memory Problems & Dementia

-If you are worried about your memory, or you have dementia, and you live in Gloucestershire or Herefordshire, we can help.
+If you are worried about your memory, or you have dementia, and you live in Gloucestershire, we can help.

 About memory problems and dementia

 Dementia is a common condition.
 Your risk of developing dementia increases as you get older, and the condition usually occurs in people over the age of 65.

 Dementia is a syndrome (a group of related symptoms) associated with an ongoing decline of the brain and its abilities.
 This includes problems with:

 - memory loss

 Dementia is considered ‘young onset’ when it affects people under 65 years of age.
 It is also referred to as ‘early onset’ or ‘working age’ dementia.
 As well as the other services listed in this document that people can access, people with Young Onset Dementia may also be able to access support from a Specialist Young Onset Dementia Nurse who works within the Managing Memory Together service.

 The Alzheimer’s Society also has a Young Onset Dementia Activity (YODA) group that meets monthly.
 For more details contact Alzheimer’s Society on 01452 525222

 If your’re worried about your own or someone else’s memory, it is important to seek help quickly.